Freelancer Guide: How to Become A Freelancer

 Therefore, it is always advisable to always have an emergency fund or a back-up plan for when times are rough.

-22% of freelancers surveyed cited unpaid vacations as a challenge.
-Taking a holiday as a freelancer goes hand-in-hand with not earning any income during that period.
+36% of freelancers surveyed cited unpaid downtime as a challenge.
+Taking a holiday or being sick as a freelancer goes hand-in-hand with not earning any income during that period.
 This is why it’s important to include the times you’re not earning money in your budget planning right from the get-go.

 Another tip?
 Set aside some money every month towards your vacation.